*Doing a little happy dance in my room*

 any different?

 I think it will be basically the same.
-The cover will be different, and
+The cover will be different, andsigned copy.
+Will the one you are getting published through Cedar Fort be

 there might be some edits that will make the writing tighter, more